Frequently Asked Questions

 If you are on a hospital policy which provides restricted benefits for psychiatric care, then to access higher benefits you usually upgrade and complete a two month waiting period.

-However, from 1 April 2018, you can upgrade without having to serve this waiting period to access higher benefits for psychiatric care in a private hospital.
+However, you can upgrade without having to serve this waiting period to access higher benefits for psychiatric care in a private hospital.

 This exemption applies only once per lifetime and can only be accessed if you have already completed an initial two months of membership on any level of hospital cover.